 One neighborhood at a time.

-Lettuce got it’s start in beautiful Austin, Texas in 2016 when entrepreneur Yogesh Sharma, an avid amateur backyard farmer and a recent transplant from San Francisco was on a long run, gawking at the huge open space around the city – almost all of it growing grass.
+Lettuce got its start in beautiful Austin, Texas in 2016 when entrepreneur Yogesh Sharma, an avid amateur backyard farmer and a recent transplant from San Francisco, was on a long run and gawking at the huge open space around the city – almost all of it growing grass.
 He had always been curious about why local food wasn’t a bigger part of the modern food ecosystem.
 And right there, all around him was the solution – plenty of good dirt, sun and water to grow food that could feed cities.

-Meanwhile, Hal Roberts who grew up on an urban farm in San Antonio, Texas had already been setting up urban farms in Austin.
+Meanwhile, Hal Roberts, who grew up on an urban farm in San Antonio had already been setting up urban farms in Austin.

-And Ved Prakash was writing software that streamlined hyper-local logistics, enabling digital visibility across people, products and plants across millions of potential nodes.
+And Ved Prakash was writing software that streamlined hyper-local logistics, enabling digital visibility across people, products and plants and millions of potential nodes.

 The three of them got together, collectively said, ‘Enough is enough, let’s do something about this!’ and decided to start Lettuce.

 What we see in the world . . .

 Great Resources - Unused

 Desire to Eat Local

 Lettuce lives and grows by these principles . . .